-If you still can’t figure out who is calling, you can try using a call blocker.
+If you still can’t figure out who calls, try using a call blocker.
 This will prevent the unknown caller from being able to reach you.

 Furthermore, you can use a service like TrapCall to unmask blocked or unknown numbers.
 This will allow you to see the real number of the person calling you, even if they have blocked their number.